Reinforcement sensitivity theory: Gray's biopsychological theory: behavioral activation and inhibition systems

 Unlike Eysenck, Gray believed that personality traits and disorders could not be explained by classical conditioning alone.
 Gray proposed the Biopsychological Theory of personality in 1970 based on extensive animal research.
 His theory emphasized the relationship between personality and sensitivity to reinforcement (i.e. reward and punishment).
-Eysenck’s theory emphasized Extraversion, Neuroticism, and arousal, while Gray’s theory emphasized Impulsivity, Anxiety, approach motivation, and avoidance motivation.
+Eysenck's theory emphasized Extraversion, Neuroticism, and arousal, while Gray's theory emphasized Impulsivity, Anxiety, approach motivation, and avoidance motivation.

+In his original theory, Gray proposed two new dimensions to Eysenck's theory - anxiety and impulsivity.
+Gray's anxiety, or BIS, correlates with Eysenck's neuroticism.
+Gray's impulsivity, or BAS, correlates with Eysenck's extraversion.
+Even though Gray's original theory was modified later by Gray himself, the original theory still made some contributions to the study of biological systems and their role in personality.
+The largest of these contributions was that the biological central nervous system can be linked to a psychological reward system, composed of approach and inhibition systems.

 Gray's model of personality was based on three hypothesized brain systems: